-We uploaded the three datasets to the GNPS server and then obtained the results and used them for evaluation.
-For origin dataset, GNPS resulted in a total of 44 chemical classes (parallel to MCnebula, with at least 50 compounds per chemical class).
-There were 19 common classes in total.
-These classes were selected to compare MCnebula and GNPS in parallel in terms of classified number, stability, precision and recall.
-For the classified number (TP + FP), MCnebula outperformed GNPS in three datasets (MCnebula: 199, 178, 160; GNPS: 162, 95, 81) (Fig. 3a).
-For the stability of the classifying after adding noise, MCnebula outperformed GNPS in two dataset (MCnebula: 89.5%, 81.2%; GNPS: 59.3%, 49.9%) (Fig. 3a).
-For the indicators of precision, to assess the performance of classifying, it combined the level of the stability to calculate the relative false rate, rather than the absolute false rate, then it was used to estimate precision.
-The relative false rate better simulated the actual application to LC-MS/MS analysis, since the actual spectral data contains not only noise but also many unknown compounds that cannot be identified by spectral matching.
-In this context, MCnebula outperformed the GNPS in the evaluation of the precision in three datasets (MCnebula: 69.8%, 67.1%, 67.4%; GNPS: 48.1%, 51.2%, 52.4%) (Fig. 3a).
+The three datasets were uploaded to the GNPS server, and the results obtained were evaluated.
+For origin dataset, GNPS resulted in 44 chemical classes (parallel to MCnebula, with at least 50 compounds per chemical class).
+A total of 19 common classes were obtained.
+These classes were selected to compare MCnebula and GNPS in parallel in terms of classified number, stability, precision, and recall.
+For the classified number (TP + FP), MCnebula outperformed GNPS in three datasets (MCnebula: 199, 178, 160; GNPS: 162, 95, 81; Fig. 3a).
+For the stability of the classifying after adding noise, MCnebula outperformed GNPS in two dataset (MCnebula: 89.5%, 81.2%; GNPS: 59.3%, 49.9%; Fig. 3a).
+For the indicators of precision, the performance of classification was assessed by combining the level of the stability to calculate the relative false rate, rather than the absolute false rate.
+Then, this parameter was used to estimate precision.
+The relative false rate effectively simulated the actual application to LC-MS/MS analysis, because the actual spectral data contains noise and many unknown compounds that cannot be identified by spectral matching.
+In this context, MCnebula outperformed the GNPS in terms of the evaluation of the precision in three datasets (MCnebula: 69.8%, 67.1%, 67.4%; GNPS: 48.1%, 51.2%, 52.4%) (Fig. 3a).
 The recall was estimated using relative false rate as well.
-As shown in Fig. 3a, MCnebula (82.2%, 81.6%, 81.6%) outperformed than GNPS (51.2%, 52.7%, 53.3%).
-In addition to the three indicators mentioned above, we also compared MCnebula and GNPS at the individual level for the 19 chemical classes (Fig. 3b).
+As shown in Fig. 3a, MCnebula (82.2%, 81.6%, and 81.6%) outperformed GNPS (51.2%, 52.7%, and 53.3%).
+In addition to the three indicators mentioned above, MCnebula and GNPS were compared at the individual level for the 19 chemical classes (Fig. 3b).
 Remarkably, MCnebula was more stable to noise than GNPS.

 Identified accuracy.
-Using MCnebula workflow, the origin dataset containing 8057 compounds (precursor ions m/z < 800), all of these compounds were predicted with chemical molecular formulae, and of these, 6610 compounds were predicted with chemical structure.
-Those chemical structure were evaluated for accuracy in a classified context.
-For the 37 chemical classes (Fig. 3c), the average false rate of identification was 37%; the average identified compounds number was 156.
-Among them, most of the identified false rate were between 30% to 40%, however, some classes were quite low, such as ‘Long-chain fatty acids’ or ‘Lignans, neolignans and related compounds’.
+By using the MCnebula workflow, for the origin dataset containing 8,057 compounds (precursor ions m/z < 800), all of these compounds were predicted with chemical molecular formulae, in which 6,610 compounds were predicted with chemical structure.
+These chemical structures were evaluated for accuracy in a classified context.
+For the 37 chemical classes (Fig. 3c), the average false rate of identification was 37%, 156 compounds were identified in average.
+Among them, most of the identified false rate were between 30% to 40%, but some classes were quite low, such as ‘Long-chain fatty acids’ or ‘Lignans, neolignans and related compounds’.
 The reliability of the predicted chemical structure can be assessed in terms of a score.
-Tanimoto similarity provides such a score for each predicted chemical structure (it provides the matching degree of chemical fingerprints with structures).
-When Tanimoto similarity sets the cutoff value to 0.5, the average false rate of identification was 29.4%; the average identified compounds number was 139 (Fig. 3c).
-Above we evaluated the accuracy of the identification of compounds in each chemical class obtained by MCnebula.
-It should be noted that MCnebula itself does not contain any module for identification, it only utilized the top scoring candidate from the SIRIUS predicted results for annotation.
-For more evaluation on identification please refer to the publication and our previous related work22,50.
+Tanimoto similarity provides such a score for each predicted chemical structure by providing the matching degree of chemical fingerprints with structures.
+When Tanimoto similarity sets the cutoff value to 0.5, the average false rate of identification was 29.4%, 139 compounds were identified in average (Fig. 3c).
+The accuracy of the identification of compounds in each chemical class obtained by MCnebula.
+Notably, MCnebula itself does not contain any module for identification, and it only utilizes the top scoring candidate from the SIRIUS predicted results for annotation.
+For an extensive evaluation on identification, more details can be found in the publication and our previous related work22,50.

 Data analysis

 Serum metabolic analysis.
-To illustrate the application of MCnebula in metabolism, we re-analyzed the serum data from Wozniak et al.42.
-The serum samples were collected from patients in-hospital infected with Staphylococcus aureus bacteremia (SaB) or not and healthy volunteers.
-Overall, the samples were divided into 1) control groups, involving NN (non-hospital, non-infected) and HN (hospital, non-infected); 2) infection groups, involving HS (hospital, survival), HM (hospital, mortality).
+The application of MCnebula in metabolism was illustrated by re-analyzing the serum data from Wozniak et al.42.
+The serum samples were collected from patients in-hospital infected with SaB or not and healthy volunteers.
+Overall, the samples were divided into control groups, which include NN (non-hospital, non-infected) and HN (hospital, non-infected), and infection groups, which include HS (hospital, survival), HM (hospital, mortality).